 But the few centimetres of snow are nothing compared to the 40 cm measured in early March 1946.
 This was unheard of since measurements began in 1872.
 It would be the highest snowfall observed since the 60 cm of 1709.

-Snow in central France
+Snow in Central France

 Snow in Champagne, Burgundy and Massif Central

 The regions between the Champagne region and the Massif Central through Burgundy have an average of 20 to 25 days of snow per year.
-The continental influence is more noticeable in these areas, which are often influenced by the cold air descending from Central Europe.
+The continental influence is more noticeable in these areas, often influenced by the cold air descending from Central Europe.

 Snow in the easternmost regions of France